|

 BIO341 |

-of Fungi (BIO 341) is an introduction and study of the general features of most fungi with
+341) was an introduction and study of the general features of most fungi with

 emphasis on fungal classification, nutrition, metabolism, and genetics.